-- Carry out a fire safety risk assessment for our sites and offices. - Keep sources of ignition and flammable substances apart. - Avoiding accidental fires. - Ensure good housekeeping at all times, e.g., avoid build-up of rubbish that could burn. - Ensuring a suitable means of warning employees is applied. - Ensure the correct fire-fighting equipment is available and kept maintained.
+- Carry out a fire safety risk assessment for our sites and offices. - Keep sources of ignition and flammable substances apart. - Avoiding accidental fires. - Ensure good housekeeping at all times, e.g., avoid build-up of rubbish that could burn. - Ensuring a suitable means of warning employees is applied. - Ensure the correct fire-fighting equipment is available and maintained. - Keep fire exits and escape routes clearly marked and unobstructed at all times. - Ensure your workers receive appropriate training on procedures they must follow, including fire drills - Review and update your risk assessment regularly.

-- Keep fire exits and escape routes clearly marked and unobstructed at all times. - Ensure your workers receive appropriate training on procedures they need to follow, including fire drills - Review and update your risk assessment regularly. - Ensure appointed persons are nominated (responsible managers, fire wardens etc.). - Ensure appropriate information, instruction and training are provided. - Ensure emergency action plans are created and updated at each site or office location.
+- Ensure appointed persons are nominated (responsible managers, fire wardens etc.). - Ensure appropriate information, instruction and training are provided. - Ensure emergency action plans are created and updated at each site or office location.

-Glendale - GCoP10 Fire Safety applies.
+Glendale - PRO.010 - Fire Safety Procedure - G.SMS. applies.